SenseLogic/LINGUI/README.md

 --uppercase : generate uppercase filenames
---check : check for missing constants or functions --preview : preview the changes without applying them
+--check : check for missing constants or functions --preview : preview the changes without applying them --find CODE_FOLDER/ : find the constants used by the code inside this folder --mirror SOURCE_LANGUAGE : mirror the translation constants of this language --extract : extract the language definitions
+--pick : pick the best translations
 ```

 The `--cs`, `--d` and `--dart` options are mutually exclusive.